YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 _Math enthusiasts_ are able to receive a Math challenge and at once think of a few solving strategies that should be tackled and eliminate a couple of others.
 That's because they have years of accumulated problem-solving knowledge.
 <br/><br/>
-_Profesional Chess players_ looking at a game board will instantly infer a lot about it, weight trade-offs and have a gut feeling what are the best options for next moves.
-That's owing to years of playing and encountering innumerous situtations.
+_Professional Chess players_ looking at a game board will instantly infer a lot about it, weigh trade-offs, and have a gut feeling what are the best options for next moves.
+That's owing to years of playing and encountering in numerous situations.
 <br/><br/>
 _Experienced developers_ can start reading a high-quality codebase consisting of a few thousand lines of code and after a short while figure out their way through it.
 Then, they can deduce what regions lack structure and require more refactoring, suggest architectural changes,